 Significant Increase in Credit Risk Process is in place as part of a means to pro-actively identify, report and manage deteriorating credit quality.
 Watchlist accounts are closely reviewed and monitored with corrective measures initiated to prevent them from turning non-performing.
-As a rule, Watchlist accounts are either worked up or worked out within a period of twelve months.

-The Bank has established MFRS 9 - Stage Transfer Policy to provide guidance in determining significant increases in credit risk of financial assets.
+The Bank has established 'MFRS 9 - Stage Transfer Policy' to provide guidance in determining significant increases in credit risk of financial assets.
 There are 3 stages to differentiate the credit risk of financial assets in conjunction with MFRS 9 standards: Performing Accounts (Stage 1), Underperforming Accounts (Stage 2) and Impaired Accounts (Stage 3).